StyleCI/Docs/automation.md

 You can even use GitHub's [protected getting merged.

-> {info} We are currently migrating our documentation.
+> {info} We are migrating our documentation.
 You can find the original docs [here](https://styleci.readme.io/docs/automation).